gokan-ekinci/dbms-replication/README.md

 * Never seen an other API which do that
 * You're free to put the SQL query you want (it uses HSQLDB/HyperSQL implementation, you can use INNER JOIN, LEFT/RIGHT JOIN etc)
 * You can use placeholders (`executeQuery()` has this signature : `executeQuery(yourReturnType : Class<T>, sqlQuery : String, parameters : Object...)`
-* Your classes do not require to be related (no inheritance)
+* Your classes do not require to be related (no inheritance), you're free to inherit from the class you want.
 * Pretty fast, bench it ;)

 Things you have to know:

-* This API use your fields (not getters or annotations), you're free to inherit from the class you want (the API will get fields from super classes)
+* This API use your fields (not getters or annotations) + the API will get fields from super classes.
 * Your collections/lists have `t1`, `t2`, `tn`, `tn+1` aliases (in adding order).
 * Your `ReturnClass` (`ReturnDumb` in the example above) has some constraints :
     * Use Java Wrappers for `ReturnClass` because primitive types do not handle `null` in Java